Infection Control Course

 CERTIFICATE

-At the end of the online Coronavirus course there is a 10 question, multiple-choice quiz.
+At the end of the online Infection Control course there is a 10 question, multiple-choice quiz.
 If learners demonstrate their understanding of course content by achieving a minimum score of 80%, we’ll email them their completion certificate.
 If learners score less than 80%, they can revisit any part of the course and retake the quiz until they are successful.

 CORONAVIRUS CERTIFICATE